Portland has garnered its reputation as a vegan mecca for a reason.

 Portland has a decent selection, and often these are cheaper for staple items than the co-ops.

 This chain is run similarly to co-ops and started in Colorado.
-They have strict standards for what they sell, ie hundreds of questionable ingredients that are standard else.
+They have strict standards for what they sell.

-Don’t expect to find bags here, but they will help you pack groceries into the cardboard boxes left over from their shipments.
+Don’t expect to find bags here, so either bring your own or you can use the cardboard boxes left over from their shipments.
 There are all sorts of goodies here, and all the produce is organic.
 Check each section for discounted items.

 New Seasons Market